MSH/PViMS/Readme_notes.md

 ** Decode widget name and definition when rendering in widget admin ** Fix customisation of existing custom reports
 ** Ability to downlaod analytical dataset for specific cohorts only

+** 1.18.1/20190102
+** Fixed formatting of sub tables
+** Changed page icon from stethoscope to dashboard for E2B views in analytical portal